Promote Feature Adoption and Discovery

 - Decide when to use in-app guidance.

-- Describe the two types of prompts: floating and docked.
+- Describe the three types of prompts: floating, targeted (beta), and docked.

 - Create prompts and walkthroughs.